 Jesus wants us to love other people and help them to know him.
 He wants us to exhibit His love for them by first taking care of their physical and emotional needs and then by sharing our faith in Jesus and what He has done for us and what He wants to do for them.
 Matthew 25.34-40; Mark 16.15

 Jesus is coming back for his followers.
 Ultimately, all people will be raised from death.
 Depending on their response to Christ in this life, people will experience either a painful eternity away from God in punishment, or a wonderful everlasting life with God experiencing joy forever.
 Acts 1.9-11; 1 Thessalonians 4.14-17

-Sherwood Community Friends Church exists to share the hope and healing of Jesus to help people become His devoted followers so that they live life to the full.
-We welcome people into our dynamic Christian community where they can connect with God, one another, and opportunities to make a difference in our world.
+Sherwood Community Friends Church exists to share the hope and healing of Jesus to help people become His devoted followers and live life to the full.
+We welcome all people into our dynamic Christian community where we connect with God together and share opportunities that impact our world.

 We realize that God uses different kinds of churches to reach and serve different kinds of people, and so we focus our energies to fulfill this mission to which we feel God has called us.
 Each phrase in our mission statement bears some further consideration.